Are Your Hands Going Numb?

 Finally, and perhaps the easiest and most effective recommendation, is to use well-padded, insulated gloves.
 This simple yet effective fix can protect against vibration and also keep the workers’ hands warm (since cold temperature exacerbates HAVS).

-Common Reason #7: Hands going numb due to cervical radiculopathy
+Common Reason #7: Cervical radiculopathy

 How to fix cervical radiculopathy